martinsolent/bdats/docs/EPA/index.md

 13. Appendices

 **Employer Reference**
-The assessment of the Synoptic Project should include the employer’s evaluation against the common criteria.
-This will be documented in the Employer's Reference, completed and signed off at the Gateway stage.
+The assessment of the Synoptic Project should include the employer’s evaluation against the common criteria and be presented in an appendix of the project report.

 **Portfolio Mapping**